CyberAtUC/cyberatuc.org/guides/livestream.md

 ### Capture card
 The Elgato Cam Link capture card should already have a dinky little ~6-inch USB 3.0 extension cable attached to it.
 Plug that cable directly into one of the USB 3.0 ports on the PC (you **must** use a USB 3.0 port or it won't work).
 We have a couple HDMI cables, most of them are short but there's one long one; connect the long one to the Elgato Cam Link.
 Connect the other end of that HDMI cable to one of the outputs on the 1x2 HDMI Splitter.

 The other output on the 1x2 HDMI Splitter needs to go to the projector.
-There are two HDMI cables coming out of a hole in the top of the presenter's desk (just behind the computer monitors) -- unfortunately, it's a game of trial and error to figure out which one is the HDMI input.
+There are two HDMI cables coming out of a hole in the top of the presenter's desk (just behind the computer monitors)—unfortunately, it's a game of trial and error to figure out which one is the HDMI input (once you've finished connecting everything you should test it—see the last paragraph of the Projectors section below).

 Now both of the outputs on the 1x2 HDMI Splitter should be connected, but we still need an input.
 Connect the 2x1 HDMI Pigtail Switch to the 1x2 HDMI Splitter's input.